QEStudios/blog/content/2025-05-19-environode-network-introduction.md

 However, for a cheap and easy project, it works great.
 I got to learn many things while making this project, and these skills will carry on into my other projects too.
 I plan on integrating some of my other Pico-based projects into the Environode network too, notably my Heximal Clock (which I plan to talk about in a later blog post! 👀).

+---

+The code for the Environode network will likely be released as Open Source, and if it does I'll include information on how to get it running on your own.
+However, in its current state it is not ready for release (I'm still just working on breadboards!) and so I won't be releasing the source code in time for this blog post.
+Sorry about that!
+You can however subscribe to the [rss](/rss.xml) or [atom](/atom.xml) feed to be updated on my future blog posts.

 -skm